Skip to contents

 ylab

-y axis lable, empty by default
+y axis label, empty by default

 col

-optional colours to map matrix/array data to
+colours to map single-band data to

 breaks